chaditi692-prog/data-analyst-journey/README.md

-# Data Analyst Journey
+SQL-practice
 Hi, I’m Aditi 👋
 This repository documents my journey of learning Data Analysis as a Class 12 Humanities student.

-I created this repo to:
+I created this repo to practice SQL queries.
-- practice what I learn
-- track my progress step by step
-- build a strong foundation in data analysis tools

 This is a **learning repository**, not a showcase of expert-level work.